 Human Coronavirus Antigens

-We offer a range of Coronavirus antigens including recombinant proteins for SARS and MERS CoV.
+We offer a range of Coronavirus antigens including recombinant proteins for Novel Coronavirus (2019-nCoV/SARS-CoV-2), SARS and MERS CoV.
 These antigens are suitable for use in assay development, vaccine research and as antigens for the preparation of Coronavirus-specific antibodies.

 Human Coronavirus Antibodies

-We offer monoclonal antibodies that are specific to SARS Coronavirus proteins, including SARS-CoV nucleoprotein, Envelope and Matrix protein and MERS-CoV Spike S1 protein.
+We offer monoclonal antibodies that are specific to SARS Coronavirus proteins, including SARS-CoV Nucleoprotein, Spike and Matrix proteins and MERS-CoV Spike S1 protein.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.